zslwyuan/AMF-Placer/src/app/AMFPlacer/AMFPlacerMainPage.md

 **Acknowledgement**

 We sincerely appreciate the kindly suggestions from reviewers, detailed explanations of UTPlaceF from [Dr. Wuxi Li](http://wuxili.net/#about), useful advice on Vivado metric usages from Dr. Stephen Yang and fruitful discussion on some previous works with [Ms. Yun Zhou](https://github.com/YunxZhou).

+**Issue Report**

+This project is under active development.
+Therefore,
+* If you have any question/problem, please feel free to create a issue in the [GitHub Issue](https://github.com/zslwyuan/AMF-Placer/issues) or email us (Tingyuan LIANG, tliang AT connect DOT ust DOT hk)
+* We sincerely welcome code contribution to this project or suggestion in any approach!

 (last updated Aug 17, 2021)